equinix-labs/metal-python/equinix_metal/docs/OrganizationsApi.md

 with equinix_metal.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = equinix_metal.OrganizationsApi(api_client)
-    personal = 'personal_example' # str | Include, exclude or show only personal organizations. (optional) without_projects = 'without_projects_example' # str | Include, exclude or show only organizations that have no projects. (optional) include = ['include_example'] # List[str] | Nested attributes to include.
+    personal = equinix_metal.FindOrganizationsPersonalParameter() # FindOrganizationsPersonalParameter | Include, exclude or show only personal organizations. (optional) without_projects = equinix_metal.FindOrganizationsPersonalParameter() # FindOrganizationsPersonalParameter | Include, exclude or show only organizations that have no projects. (optional) include = ['include_example'] # List[str] | Nested attributes to include.
 Included objects will return their full attributes.
 Attribute names can be dotted (up to 3 levels) to included deeply nested objects. (optional) exclude = ['exclude_example'] # List[str] | Nested attributes to exclude.
 Excluded objects will return only the href attribute.
 Attribute names can be dotted (up to 3 levels) to exclude deeply nested objects. (optional) page = 1 # int | Page to return (optional) (default to 1)